examfx-logo-color-blog

 • Completing continuing education courses to maintain your license

 Many professions require that you obtain a license or certification to work in a particular field.
-The insurance industry is no different –– all states require a license to sell insurance.
-However, because the insurance industry is regulated by the state’s department of insurance (DOI), each state has different licensing requirements.
+The insurance industry is no different –– all states require a license to sell insuranceHowever, because the insurance industry is regulated by the state’s department of insurance (DOI), each state has different licensing requirements.

 Fortunately, ExamFX has made it easy to learn how to apply for a license and find the details of each state’s requirements.
 Visit our DOI Contact Information page and click on your state’s DOI website to be directed to all the information you need.

 The 2018HR.com Report sponsored by the National Association of Background Screeners (NABS), reported 95% of U.S. companies conduct some type of background check on potential employees before they’re hired –– making background checks very common across virtually all industries.
+Fingerprinting for insurance licenses has also become a common state requirement.

 Background checks verify your identity, age, where you live, previous addresses, education, and work history.
 But they also check criminal records, credit and driving reports, and more.
-Fingerprinting for insurance licenses has also become a common state requirement.

 That’s why the insurance license background check is such an important step in your pursuit of becoming an insurance agent.

-One of the other costs you may have to pay for on your journey to become a licensed insurance agent is your background check.
-Again, the cost depends on your resident state and what type of insurance you want to sell.
+Another cost you may have to pay on your journey to become a licensed insurance agent is your background check/fingerprinting costs.

-There are many positive aspects to a career in insurance, including minimal barriers to entry, opportunities to provide benefits that positively impact your clients’ lives, an estimated growth rate per the Jobs Report of 5% by 2030 (approximately 27,500 jobs), and the opportunity for a flexible work schedule.
+There are many positive aspects to a career in insurance, including minimal barriers to entry, opportunities to provide benefits that positively impact your clients’ lives, an estimated growth rate (per the Jobs Report) of 5% by 2030 (approximately 27,500 jobs), and the opportunity for a flexible work schedule.

 In addition, a career in insurance can provide a stable and significant livelihood while providing needed protection for family, friends, neighbors, and community members.
-Adequate insurance coverage provides families and businesses with needed protection for personal and business assets, as well as coverage for ongoing healthcare.
-A career in the insurance industry provides licensed agents the ability to:
+Adequate insurance coverage protects families and businesses from unexpected financial losses and helps them plan for their financial futures using various life insurance products and strategies.

 • Make a difference in their communities